Parking Permit Types & Supporting Documents

 2. Enter the details.

-• You must be a long-term resident, not a guest at hotel, hostel, holiday unit.
+• You must be a long-term resident, not a guest at hotel, hostel, or holiday unit.

 • You must have limited or no off-street parking.
 If you have 2 or more spaces, you will not be eligible.

-• Submit supporting documentation to verify your residential address, such as:
+• You must provide supporting documents to verify your residential address, such as:

 • Utility bill –no more than three months old.